The Precinct (video game)

-The Precinct is a 2025 action-adventure simulator video game developed by Fallen Tree Games and published by Kwalee for Windows, PlayStation 5, and Xbox Series X/S. Set in the fictional crime-ridden Averno City in 1983, the game follows Nick Cordell Jr., a rookie police officer who joins the troubled Averno City Police Department (ACPD) to follow in his late father's footsteps.
+The Precinct is a 2025 action-adventure simulator video game developed by Fallen Tree Games and published by Kwalee for Windows, PlayStation 5, and Xbox Series X/S. Set in the fictional crime-ridden Averno City in 1983, it follows Nick Cordell Jr., a rookie police officer who joins the troubled Averno City Police Department (ACPD) to follow his late father's footsteps.
 The Precinct was released on May 13, 2025.